yiyedang/random-repo-name/rules.md

 ## How will will communicate difficulties with a task assigned to us
+We will communicate difficulties with the agreed upon group chat.
+We will make sure to take all questions fairly and not let anyone get behind due to any questions.

 ## How we will back up each other to ensure that deadlines are not missed